List of organisms named after famous people (born 1950–1974)

 In biological nomenclature, organisms often receive scientific names that honor a person.
 A taxon (e.g., species or genus; plural: taxa) named in honor of another entity is an eponymous taxon, and names specifically honoring a person or persons are known as patronyms.
 Scientific names are generally formally published in peer-reviewed journal articles or larger monographs along with descriptions of the named taxa and ways to distinguish them from other taxa.
 Following the ICZN's International Code of Zoological Nomenclature, based on Latin grammar, species or subspecies names derived from a man's name often end in -i or -ii if named for an individual, and -orum if named for a group of men or mixed-sex group, such as a family.
 Similarly, those named for a woman often end in -ae, or -arum for two or more women.

-This list is part of the list of organisms named after famous people, and includes organisms named after famous individuals born on or after 1 January 1950.
-It also includes ensembles (including bands and comedy troupes) in which at least one member was born after that date; but excludes companies, institutions, ethnic groups or nationalities, and populated places.
+This list is part of the list of organisms named after famous people, and includes organisms named after famous individuals born between 1 January 1950 and 31 December 1974.
+It also includes ensembles (including bands) in which at least one member was born after that date; but excludes companies, institutions, ethnic groups or nationalities, and populated places.
 It does not include organisms named for fictional entities, for biologists, paleontologists or other natural scientists, (Note: Arachnologist Norman I. Platnick, for instance, has 58 eponymous taxa as of 2021.) nor for associates or family members of researchers who are not otherwise notable (exceptions are made, however, for natural scientists who are much more famous for other aspects of their lives, such as, for example, rock musician Greg Graffin).

-Organisms named after famous people born earlier can be found in:
+Organisms named after famous people born earlier than 1950 can be found in: